ibm-cloud-docs/security-services/deployment-guide.md

 ### 1. Deploy the stack in a new project from catalog
 {: #deployment-guide-details-deploy}

-- Locate the Core Security Services [tile](/catalog/7df1e4ca-d54c-4fd0-82ce-3d13247308cd/architecture/deploy-arch-ibm-core-security-svcs-0294f96e-7314-48d1-a710-c08a541b2119#about) for the Deployable Architecture in the {{site.data.keyword.cloud_notm}} catalog.
+- Locate the Core Security Services [tile](/catalog/7df1e4ca-d54c-4fd0-82ce-3d13247308cd/architecture/deploy-arch-ibm-core-security-svcs-0294f96e-7314-48d1-a710-c08a541b2119#about) for the deployable architecture in the {{site.data.keyword.cloud_notm}} catalog.
 It loads the Core Security Services panel.
 On this panel, you can review the product version, Variation, architecture overview, permissions, security and compliance, help, and pricing.
 - Click **Add to project**.

     ![image](images/ccs_catalog_details.png)